 Following are some sources that may be used for preparation.

 Overall exam duration will be about 1 hour 15 minutes.

 Sample practice questions for junior and senior categories can be found on WishWin website under Vocabathon section.

 The students are expected to arrive 30 minutes before the exam for onsite check-in, seating of students, and explanation of rules.

 Parents will not be allowed in the room during the written test.
-Based on discretion, if space permits, parents may watch the oral section.
-Parents are requested to pick up their children as soon as the exam is completed and attend the award ceremony after the grading is completed.
+Parents are requested to pick up their children as soon as the exam is completed and attend the award ceremony.

 For questions, please contact email@example.com